 1.0 General Policy Statement

 The correlation between nutrition, physical fitness and learning is well documented.
-Healthy lifestyle patterns are essential for students to achieve their full academic potential, full physical and mental growth, and lifelong health and well being.
+Healthy lifestyle patterns are essential for students to achieve their full academic potential, full physical and mental growth, and lifelong health and well-being.
 Healthy diet and physical activity are demonstrably linked to reduced risk for mortality and development of many chronic diseases as adults.
 Schools have the responsibility to help students and staff establish and maintain lifelong, healthy lifestyle patterns.

-The intent of this policy is to outline the district’s on-going commitment in support of wellness in the areas of nutrition, physical activity, and other school-based activities that promote health, wellness and nutrition promotion .
+The intent of this policy is to outline the district’s on-going commitment in support of wellness in the areas of nutrition, physical activity, and other school-based activities that promote health, wellness and nutrition promotion.
 Using Section 204 of Public Law 108-265 – Healthy, Hunger-Free Kids Act of 2010 and : recommendations by the Massachusetts Department of Education and Public Health, the following beliefs guide our efforts: